Raymo111/cs135-drtools/README.md

 ## Acknowledgements
 - Autocomplete was adapted from *complete-word* in [Quickscript Extra](https://github.com/Metaxal/quickscript-extra)
-- Keybindings was adapted from [Racket-lang.org Documentation](https://docs.racket-lang.org/drracket/Keyboard_Shortcuts.html#%28part._defining-shortcuts%29)
+- Keybindings was adapted from [Racket-lang.org](https://docs.racket-lang.org/drracket/Keyboard_Shortcuts.html#%28part._defining-shortcuts%29) documentation

 ## TODO
 - Make this repo into a raco package when I ~~don't have deadlines threatening to fail me out of CS~~ have more time on my hands.